 - ✓

-Add lightweight classifiers to intermediate LLM outputs that flag when the model references entity IDs not present in the prior context
+Add lightweight classifiers to intermediate LLM outputs that flag when the model references entity IDs not present in prior context

 - ✓